Our first Japan trip

 And that made us even more confident to bring him along with us for a vacation trip to Japan in late March — early April this year, while he’s still 8-month old.
 I’ve been wanting to visit Japan to see cherry blossom, so we booked the flights from last year to travel around Sakura season this year.
 And it was loads of fun!

-Ofc, travelling as a family with an 8-month baby is very different from solo travel (which I have more experience).
+Ofc, travelling as a family with an 8-month baby is very different from solo travel, which I have more experience with.
 And we had ups and down.
 But at the end of the day, I’m glad we were able to create memories together for 14 days in Japan.

 Chiba

 We scoured Tokyo from Chiba for the first 2 days to look for Sakura and we found our first in Kinshi park even though they haven’t fully bloomed.
-But we then got to see more Sakura around the area where we stayed in Chiba (ironically).
+And then, ironically, we got to see more Sakura around the area where we stayed in Chiba.
+Lol.
+Chiba in general is a lively place.
+We were a bit bummed that we didn’t get to ride the monorail, but we’re glad we got to see Chiba Castle.
+I also had the best sakura mochi from a modest stall nearby, to which I’m still obsessing over.

 Ise